Bayesian Inference of Local Projections with Roughness Penalty Priors: Proposed Approach

 \subsubsection{Model}

 We begin by describing a local projection \citep{Jorda2005}.
-Although we consider only time series data, an extension to panel data is straightforward.
+While we consider only time series data, an extension to panel data is straightforward.
 A model for an individual observation is given by